wallaby-rails/wallaby-rails/README.md

     end
     ```

+3. Start the Rails server

-Then you are all set to open Wallaby on your local machine at `/the_path_you_like` once you have the Rails server up.
+4. Open Wallaby on your local machine at `/the_path_you_like`.

 If you are using authentication rather than Devise, you might need to continue with the following section to do authentication configuration.